 FAQs about Wi-Fi calling

-Android Phones: Wi-Fi Calling is supported on most recent Android phones.
+Android Phones: Wi-Fi Calling is supported on most current Android phones.
 To check if your phone supports Wi-Fi Calling, go to Settings to look for the Wi-Fi Calling option.

 iOS Phones: Wi-Fi Calling is available on iPhone 5c and newer.